ScriptSmith/instamancer/docs/index.md

 # About Instamancer

-Instamancer is a scraping tool used in Instagram data mining and analysis projects
+Instamancer is a scraping tool used in Instagram data mining and analysis projects.

 Traditional Instagram scrapers either use a browser to access a web-page and read the DOM, or they manually reimplement the requests that browsers make to an API endpoint.
 This isn't ideal because: